Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size

-Note that smaller and negative values represent larger grain sizes.
+Note that smaller (and negative) values on this scale represent larger grain sizes.
 Output grain size distribution for an object does not necessarily, or even typically, represent a Gaussian distribution.
 Thus, we report the median of this distribution as the best-fit grain size, and report upper and lower uncertainties by computing the grain sizes that encompass one standard deviation from the median value.
-The diurnal thermal skin depth ($l_s$) is also computed and the median and standard deviations from the output distribution are reported.
-For reference the output $r_g$ and $l_s$ distributions for a hypothetical S-type asteroid with $\Gamma = 150 \pm 50 \J \meter^{-2} \K^{-1} \second^{-1/2}$, $T_\mathit{surf} = 300 \pm 10 \K$, and $P_\mathit{rot} = 10 \hours$ are shown in \autoref{fig2.4}.
+The diurnal e-folding thermal skin depth\footnote{Both \cite{MacLennan+Emery19} and \cite{MacLennan+Emery21} incorrectly quote the formula for $l_s$ by including a factor of $1/\sqrt{2}$, although no values were reported in either work.},

 is also computed and the median and standard deviations from the output distribution are reported.